What Can I Do To Speed Up My BBL Recovery?

 Recovery After Brazilian Butt Lift

-There’s a several week surgery recovery period, but many patients feel like they can go back to work within a week.
+There’s a several week surgery recovery period (typically around 3-4 weeks), but many patients feel like they can go back to work within a week.

 Jump to Dr. Youssef’s post-operative advice: